Things Merging And Falling Apart

 I started off working with recognizable objects that after long darkroom manipulations often would turn out looking completely abstract yet more appealing to me; physically acting on paper surface, they became tangible imprints of ephemeral emotional states.
 At some point, I realized that it’s more of a collaboration between me and my subjects since they became active participants in this process.
 Instead of imitating the illumination and depicting formal qualities, these images challenge the expectations and capture the light itself; they bring viewers’ attention to the performative nature of creative process and elaborate on chance effects and intuitive states of being.

-Note: most of the vertical images are 16'' x 20'' or 20'' x 24'', square - 20'' x 20''.
-Here is some more information about the process of making camera-less prints; for availability and exhibition schedule please send a message to email@example.com
+Note on the sizes: most of the vertical images are 16'' x 20'' or 20'' x 24'', square - 20'' x 20''.
+The process of making camera-less prints is described here; for availability and exhibition schedule please send a message to email@example.com